pagkly/Zed/Investopedia4/Zakat Definition.md

 Zakat is one of the Five Pillars of Islam, the others being declaration of faith, prayer, fasting during Ramadan, and the Hajj pilgrimage.
 It is a compulsory procedure for Muslims earning above a certain threshold and should not be confused with Sadaqah, the act of voluntarily giving charitable gifts out of kindness or generosity.

-Religious texts offer comprehensive descriptions of the minimum amount of zakat that should be distributed to those less fortunate.
+Religious texts [[Offer|offer]] comprehensive descriptions of the minimum amount of zakat that should be distributed to those less fortunate.
 It generally varies, depending on whether wealth came from farm produce, cattle, [business activities](https://www.investopedia.com/terms/b/business-activities.asp), paper currency, or [precious metals](https://www.investopedia.com/terms/p/preciousmetal.asp), such as gold and silver.

 Zakat is based on [[income]](https://www.investopedia.com/terms/i/income.asp) and the value of possessions.
 The common minimum amount for those who qualify is 2.5%, or 1/40 of a Muslim's total [[savings]](https://www.investopedia.com/terms/s/savings.asp) and wealth.

 Each year, between $200 billion and $1 trillion are spent in mandatory alms and voluntary charity across the Muslim world, according to Islamic financial analysts.

 Zakat is often paid out at the end of the year once calculations on any leftover wealth are made.
-Recipients are the poor and needy, struggling Muslim converts, slaves, people in debt, soldiers fighting to protect the Muslim community, and those stranded during their travels.
+Recipients are the poor and needy, struggling Muslim converts, slaves, people in [[Debt|debt]], soldiers fighting to protect the Muslim community, and those stranded during their travels.
 The collectors of zakat are also compensated for the work they do.

 ## Zakat vs. Nisab